bsolomon1124/misc/azure/azure_notes.md

 - **Service Health**: provides you with a customizable dashboard that tracks the state of your Azure services in the regions where you use them
 - **Resource Health**: helps you diagnose and obtain support when an Azure service issue affects your resources
     - A more personalized dashboard (relative to Azure Status)
+- Health advisories: view Azure features that are planned to be deprecated

+Service Health: example use cases:

+1. Be notified when your App Service usage exceeds a quota (**health advisory**)
+1. Respond to planned service outages in an area
+1. Implement a WebHook on your site to display health incidents

 ## Control and organize Azure resources with Azure Resource Manager ([home](#))